nesl/LabSense/INSTALL.md

     * name: This is the name you give your device.
 It must be **unique** and will be used for the Cosm channel name and SensorAct devicename.
     * IP: IP of the device.
 Note:
-        * Eaton, Veris, SmartSwitch, TemperatureSensor all have IP's from which to query.
+        * Eaton, Veris, SmartSwitch, TemperatureSensor all have IPs from which to query.
         * LabSenseServer devices (DoorSensor and MotionSensor) should both specify the IP of the computer you are running LabSense on.
 This IP is used for SensorAct, which requires an IP for the devices sending data.
     * PORT: Port of the device
     * location: This is used by SensorAct.
 Simply give a string specifying your location.